radaladar/GFAndroidTest/README.md

 Show us what you can do and how clean your code is!

 Write an app that loads the most popular movies from theMovieDb.com and shows them.
+You can use the given basic app skeleton, but please rename the package from com.greenfox.androidtest to com.*yourname*.androidtest.
+You can modify the existing code, it is for your help.

-The Moviedb.org is an online database that lets you: browse and rate movies, TV shows and people.
+**The Moviedb.org is an online database that lets you: browse and rate movies, TV shows and people.

 ### Submission notes